TaoDFang/gerr/README.md

 # Examples and vignettes

-Check .html or .Rmd format files in  vignettes folder
+Check pdf format file in  vignettes folder